n1ru4l/envelop/.changeset/heavy-houses-kick.md

 All metric options have been moved under a mandatory `metrics` key, and the name of each options have been renamed to match the default metric name.

+The plugin option argument is also now mandatory.

 ```diff
 export const serveConfig = defineConfig({
   plugins: pluginCtx => [